adiabatic/king-kong/README.md

 Toggle between your usual layout and King Kong by clicking on the menu bar entry.
 If your setup is like mine, you’ll have an `A` on a solid background for the U.S. layout and a keyboard icon for King Kong.

 You should, by default, be able to cycle forward through all your keyboard layouts with ⌃␣ (Control-space).
+You can adjust this in System Settings.

 ## Reinstallation instructions (macOS)